Delaware VIP® Small Cap Value Series

 The Manager may permit its affiliates, Macquarie Investment Management Global Limited (MIMGL) and Macquarie Funds Management Hong Kong Limited (MFMHKL), to execute Series security trades on behalf of the Manager.
 The Manager may also seek quantitative support from MIMGL.

 The Series' 80% policy is nonfundamental and may be changed without shareholder approval.
 Series shareholders would be given at least 60 days' notice prior to any such change.

 Investing in any mutual fund involves the risk that you may lose part or all of the money you invest.
 Over time, the value of your investment in the Series will increase and decrease according to changes in the value of the securities in the Series' portfolio.
+An investment in the Series may not be appropriate for all investors.
 The Series' principal risks include: